Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Characterizing genuine quantum non-Markovianity

 Generally, for any form of classical correlation in a multipartite state, the global amount of that property cannot exceed the sum of local ones.
 However, on the contrary, this is not true for quantum correlations such as (squashed) entanglement.
 The sQNM satisfies super-additivity (P2) and quantifies a correlation of genuine quantum nature.
-The sQNM also satisfies monogamy property (P3), signifying that, for a multipartite system, the sQNM shared by the parties is delimited by the global sQNM.
-The asymptotic continuity (P4) suggests that the sQNM is a legitimate measure of quantum non-Markovianity.
+The sQNM also satisfies monogamy property (P3), signifying that, for a multipartite system, the more a quantum system shares a genuine quantum non-Markovian correlation with another, then the less genuine quantum non-Markovian correlation it shares with the others.
+The asymptotic continuity (P4) is another desirable property satisfied by the sQNM measure of quantum non-Markovianity.
 As expected, any two states, asymptotically close in trace distance, are also asymptotically close in their sQNM.
-These properties, along with faithfulness (P5), indicate that the sQNM may be considered a quantum resource, and a systematic characterization would prepare the base for a resource theory of genuine quantum Non-Markovianity.
+These properties, along with faithfulness (P5), indicate that the sQNM may be considered a quantum resource, and a systematic characterization would prepare the base for a resource theory of genuine quantum non-Markovianity.
 It is worth mentioning that there have been attempts to study quantum non-Markovianity as a resource.
 For instance, the QCMI is used to quantify quantum non-Markovianity in~\cite{Wakakuwa2017}.
 In~\cite{Wakakuwa21}, non-Markovianity of formation is introduced from a resource theoretic approach.
 However, these quantifiers do not satisfy all the properties satisfied by sQNM.
 See Table~\ref{tab:Comparison} for a comparison.
 Apart from that, the set $\mathcal{F}_S^W$ of free states considered in~\cite{Wakakuwa2017} and~\cite{Wakakuwa21} are the Markov states, and, thus, it is a subset of $\mathcal{F}_S^E$, i.e., $\mathcal{F}_S^W \subsetneq \mathcal{F}_S^E$.

 The extendibility of quantum states in non-conditioning systems limits the quantum non-Markovianity, and it depicts the monogamous behavior of quantum non-Markovianity, as shown below.
 A state $\rho_{AC}$ is said to be $k$-extendible in $C$ for a $k\geq 2, k\in \mathbb{N}$, if there exists a state extension $\sigma_{AC_1C_2\ldots C_k}$, where $C_1\simeq C_2\simeq \cdots\simeq C_k\simeq C$, such that $\sigma_{AC_i}\coloneqq \Tr_{C_1\ldots C_k\setminus {C_i}}[\sigma_{C_1\ldots C_k}]=\rho_{AC}$ for all $i\in \{1,2,\ldots, k\}$~\cite{DPS02}.